 If you used the window detergent for cleaning, it’s important to empty the tank by transferring the remaining cleaning solution to the detergent bottle.
 Then fill the tank with water and use the remote or app to spray water through the nozzle, this cleans out the nozzle and prevents it from getting clogged.

 If the water spray nozzle gets clogged then it should be changed or the entire tank can be replaced.

-- Please read Manual before use!
+- HOBOT is Hi-Tech Product.
+Please Watch Video Manual and read Manual before use!
 You can use link on video tutorial on box.
 House Cleaning Robot works with power cord ONLY.
-Embedded UPS (Un-interrupted Power System) prevents the robot from falling...
+Embedded UPS (Un-interrupted...

 - Do NOT use on frames with non-rectangular (rounded) edges.
 Minimum surface size - 13х13 inch.
 For any glass thickness (3 mm or more).